MartinHaeusler/LSM4K/README.md

 ### Bloom Filters

-Like many other LSM trees, ChronoStore employs Bloom Filters, a probabilistic data structure which can tell if a key **may** be contained in a file or is **certainly not** contained.
+Like many other LSM trees, LSM4K employs Bloom Filters, a probabilistic data structure which can tell if a key **may** be contained in a file or is **certainly not** contained.
-This allows ChronoStore
+This allows LSM4K
 to skip over entire files when searching for a key.
 A bloom filter is created for each LSM file and is stored in its header.

 ### Minimal-Copy Approach

-ChronoStore employs a data management approach that minimizes copying.
+LSM4K employs a data management approach that minimizes copying.
 There are exactly two places where copies can occur: